Smirl/highheath/README.md

 The [recaptcha admin console][recaptcha] can be used to see the number of requests and suspicious requests to the forms.

+### Forestry.io Setup

+Forestry.io is available at https://www.highheathcattery.co.uk/admin as a CMS.
+The configuration is managed via that admin pannel and is found in the `.forestry` directory at the root of the repo.

 [github-actions-secrets]: https://github.com/Smirl/highheath/settings/secrets
 [gmail-console]: https://console.developers.google.com/apis/dashboard?project=website-form-bac-1595189229489&folder=&organizationId=